thradams/cake/ownership.md

 A pointer qualified with \_Opt is called nullable pointer.
 Pointers without \_Opt qualifier are not nullable.
 Existing code uses pointers as both as nullable or non-nullable.
-To facilitate code migration a pragma #pragma nullable enabled\disable has been created.
+To facilitate code migration, a `#pragma nullable enabled/disable` has been created.

 #### pragma nullable enabled

 All pointers are non-nullable, unless qualified with \_Opt.
-These warnings are enabled -Wnullable-to-non-nullable, -Wanalyzer-null-dereference.

 ```c
 #pragma nullable enable